-Pest and disease control

-Budgetary expenditures for facilities, medicines and vaccines for the epidemic monitoring, prediction, prevention and control.
-50% of budgetary expenditures on this programme have been allocated to this category and the remaining 50% to category B3 (payments based on use of on-farm services; see above).
+Pest and disease control (since 1993): Budgetary expenditures for facilities, medicines and vaccines for the epidemic monitoring, prediction, prevention and control.
+50% of budgetary expenditures on this programme has been allocated to this category and the remaining 50% to category B3 (payments based on use of on-farm services; see above).

-Plant protection programme
+Plant protection programme (2006-09): Public finance allocations.

-Public finance allocations for plant protection programmes.